a2s-institute/foundations_course/content/ros/ROS_Nodes_Topics_Messages/README.md

 - ```rosrun``` searches withing the directory tree of the given package.
 The scripts doesn't even have to be located in ```scripts``` folder.
 It's only common between ROS users to place Python scripts inside the ```scripts``` folder.

+- :warning:  ```rosrun``` will not find your Python scripts if you don't change their access permession to executable.

 - ```rosrun``` takes options and arguments that will be covered later.

 ### How does ```rosrun``` find my files?